micro 1.3 and 1.4 - market failure and government intervention ✅ Flashcards

 causes of government failure:

-information failure
+information failure:

-- government don’t have perfect info
+- governments don’t have perfect information

-admin and enforcement costs very high
+admin and enforcement costs very high:

 - regulation